COVID-19 Testing: Postdocs

 An individual awaiting test results must remain at home off campus in quarantine and keep their department chair/supervisor/mentor/lead researcher informed of their return-to-campus status.

 If an individual believes they have contracted COVID-19 after exposure to a known COVID-19 positive person on campus and/or while performing job duties, OHC may direct the individual to complete a First Report of Work Injury or Illness.

 Members of the Vanderbilt community, including VU-employed postdocs who are authorized to be on campus and are engaged in on-campus, in-person activities, may be included in the institution’s COVID-19 periodic on-campus testing program.
 This includes postdocs who are coming to campus with regularity, which is defined as three days a week or more, and who interact regularly with students, faculty and/or staff as part of their on-campus activities.
 Staff and postdocs in the testing program will be tested on a monthly basis, with 25 percent of the identified postdoc population tested each week.
 Testing will occur at the Testing Center in the David R. Williams II Recreation and Wellness Center.
+Asymptomatic testing will not begin until the week of January 31.
 The Testing Center will be open Sunday through Friday from 7 a.m. to 6 p.m.

 Postdocs who will be a part of the asymptomatic testing program will be notified by their school or department’s testing coordinator.